 The Cathedral of St. Matthew.
 18th St. NW and Rhode Island Ave.
 Washingthon DC

-President Kennedy’s funeral was held at this Cathedral, the same Cathedral where President Lincoln’s funeral service was held.
+President Kennedy’s funeral was held at this Cathedral on November 25, 1963.

 The famous photograph of John Kennedy Jr. saluting as his father’s coffin passed was taken on these steps.